Overview

 Members of the community, students, and families alike look forward to the incredible projects on display, from clothing fabrication to video game creation, that students complete throughout the school year.

-Maker Faire Details
+More About Maker Faire

-Hudson Montessori School recognizes the critical role the STEAM program plays in preparing our students to be innovators and critical thinkers as we advance into the 21st century.
+We recognize the critical role the STEAM program plays in preparing our students to be innovators and critical thinkers as we advance into the 21st century.
+The School Maker Faire is our primary public venue for students to create, present, and collaborate with their community to further causes that impact us all, like sustainability or equality.

 The collaborative and inventive spirit of Maker Faire pairs beautifully with the Montessori Cosmic Curriculum and the "big picture" mindset.
 Encouraging students to evaluate the world around them and imagine new inventions or solutions allows them to freely explore crucial questions like, "Who am I?" and "Why am I here?"
-The Maker Faire is one of several platforms for Hudson Montessori School students to invent, present, and collaborate with their peers and community in this way.
+The Maker Faire is one of several platforms for our students to invent, present, and collaborate with their peers and community in this way.